Adib Masumian-United States of America

 And yet, despite all the progress I had made, I knew that there was still one important domain of this Faith that remained inaccessible to me, and I felt I needed to do something about it.

 My interest in the Arabic language originally stemmed from my mother’s own passion for that language.
-Hearing her recite the Baha’i Writings in Arabic, and listening to her talk about how her mentor, the late Dr. Ali Murad Davudi—the Baha’i scholar, philosophical giant, and martyr—wanted her to pursue some sort of occupation in it, laid the fertile ground for my own eventual interest in the language Baha’u’llah designated “the eloquent tongue.”
+Hearing her recite the Baha’i Writings in Arabic, and listening to her talk about how her mentor, the late Dr. Ali Murad Davudi—the Baha’i scholar, philosophical giant, and martyr—had encouraged her to study it so she could use it to serve the Faith, laid the fertile ground for my own eventual interest in the language Baha’u’llah designated “the eloquent tongue.”